madef/docs-advanced-importer/docs/en/02_Create_Templates.md

 If you get your XML flows from a supplier or if you want to use CSV flows, you have to make a "**template**".

-A **template** translate CSV or XML flows into the format supported by PrestaShop XML & CSV Importer.
+A **template** translates CSV or XML flows into the format supported by PrestaShop XML & CSV Importer.

 ## Create a template